fenio/homelab/cluster/apps/disk/tns-csi/SETUP.md

 The following files have been created in your homelab repository:

-1. **Helm Repository**: `cluster/flux/repositories/helm/tns-csi.yaml`
+1. **OCI Repository**: `cluster/flux/repositories/helm/tns-csi.yaml`
-   - Adds the TNS CSI Helm repository to Flux
+   - Adds the TNS CSI Helm chart (published as OCI registry to GHCR) to Flux

 2. **TNS CSI Application**:
    - `cluster/apps/disk/tns-csi/app/helmrelease.yaml` - Helm release configuration